Christina Aguilera, Beyoncé and More Stars Step Out With Their Kids for Disney on Ice

 Celebs flocked to the House of Mouse on ice this weekend!

+The proud parents made sure to stop by the step and repeat to take some pics with Mickey Mouse before they got to see all the ice action.

 E!
 News has learned that Beyoncé was also in attendance at the touring ice show but she didn't stop for any official family photos.
 A source tells E!
-News that the superstar singer nabbed up over a dozen tickets at the last minute, but mostly hung out in the sky box area.
+News that the superstar singer nabbed over a dozen tickets at the last minute and mostly hung out in the sky box area.

 The fun-filled show, which played in Los Angeles from Dec.
 14-17, features some of Disney's most beloved characters and a few of some of the newer faces.